 Care and Prayer Ministries

 To place someone on the prayer list, please email their name to prayer@stjameshawaii.org.
+Names will remain on the prayer list for four weeks, and then you will need to have the name re-added if desired.

 Sometime ago St. James’ began a tradition of inviting forward those who wish prayers of thanksgiving for something good that has happened in their life.
 It is a powerful moment in our liturgy as we lift one another up to God.
 At the appointed time in the service, the priest invites those forward who have something for which they wish to give thanks.
 The clergy offers a prayer of thanksgiving on behalf of the congregation.